Falconerd/turn-based-rpg/game-design-document.md

 Home is where the player can upgrade their characters and check out any other information before embarking on a mission in the Field.
 This is the same concept as in XCOM/Darkest Dungeon.

+An alternative to this, is to just have a continuous storyline with towns along the way.

+Finally, we could have both.
+Players could have their own base, which they can customize to their liking.
+As well as this, they can go to towns and log off there.

+#### Questions

+1. Base, Towns or Both?
+2. Can players see other players in Towns?
+3. Can players invite other players to their Bases?

 ### Field

 Field is the world the player walks around in during the exploration phase of the gameplay.
 There are a few options I've thought of for this.
 The one I like the most is a metroid-vania style 2d map which is randomised with different parameters we can set.